John Walker (inventor)

 John Walker (29 May 1781 – 1 May 1859) was an English inventor who invented the friction match.

 Life

-Walker was born in Stockton-on-Tees, County Durham, on 1781.
+Walker was born in Stockton-on-Tees, County Durham, in 1781.
 He went to the local grammar school and was afterwards apprenticed to Watson Alcock, the principal surgeon of the town, serving him as an assistant.
-He had, however, an aversion to surgical operations, and had to leave the profession, turning instead to chemistry.
-After studying at Durham and York, he set up a small business as a chemist and druggist at 59 High Street, Stockton, around 1818.
+He had, however, an aversion to surgical operations and had to leave the profession, turning instead to chemistry.
+After studying at Durham and York he set up a small business as a chemist and druggist at 59 High Street, Stockton, around 1818.

 Walker died in Stockton on 1 May 1859 and was buried in the grounds of St Mary's Church in Norton, near Stockton.